Trade Tactics Navigator

 The Invesco Pharmaceuticals ETF is primarily focused on providing exposure to US-based pharma companies.
 An analyst report states that this ETF chooses individual securities based on certain investment criteria, namely stock valuation and risk factors.
 Invesco changed the fund’s name from the Invesco Dynamic Pharmaceuticals ETF in August 2023.

 This ETF was started on June 23, 2005, and currently tracks 31 companies.
-Its top holdings are Abbott Laboratories (NYSE:ABT) with a weight of 5.2 percent, AbbVie at 5.17 percent, Johnson & Johnson at 5 percent, Gilead Sciences (NASDAQ:GILD) at 4.94 percent and Eli Lilly at 4.86 percent.
+Its top holdings are Johnson & Johnson with a weight of 5.25 percent, Gilead Sciences (NASDAQ:GILD) at 5.08 percent, AbbVie (NYSE:ABBV) at 4.95 percent, and both Pfizer (NYSE:PFE) and Merck & Co. at 4.83 percent each.

 4. SPDR S&P Pharmaceuticals ETF (ARCA:XPH)